Importance of API Documentation

 Developers need documentation to understand the APIs they are using.
 It’s important to equip the APIs with the content deliverables which provide instruction on utilizing and integrating them effectively.

 Documentation forms the basis for better developer experience.

 Learning a new API without documentation can be difficult.
 Travel APIs have multiple domains and functionalities.
 Documenting the APIs is equally important with that of writing the code.
 Even the best of the APIs might go unnoticed if their applicability is not understood.

 Sabre develops APIs related to multiple travel domains such as Air Shopping, Lodging, Car, Cruise, and Booking, to name a few.
 And, each of these has a bundle of APIs developed for multiple functionalities and effective usability.
 To make these APIs user friendly and to create a better developer experience, our primary aim is to create best in class documentation.

 At Sabre, we focus on delivering the completely packaged API content with an overview, code descriptions, release notes, error information, and examples.
 This not only increases user adoption and awareness greatly, but it also enhances the clarity and consistency and provides ease of use and maintenance.

 The API documentation also adheres to the language formatting rules set by the styles and standards.
 The Sabre API documentation style guide is written to the standards and applicable requirements.

 We use an Open API (Swagger) standard to create the reference API documentation along with supporting platforms like GitHub and Drupal CMS.

-Check out a few samples of our documentation for services like and that offers seamless ways of accessing and utilizing the dynamic API content.
+Check out a few samples of our documentation for services like Booking Management and Car Availability that offers seamless ways of accessing and utilizing the dynamic API content.

 On a concluding note…